We introduce the SynthMT dataset to study the readiness of automated microtubule analysis with state-of-the-art foundation models.

 Studying microtubules (MTs) and their mechanical properties is central to understanding intracellular

-transport, cell division, and drug action, yet experts still spend many hours manually segmenting these
+transport, cell division, and drug action.
+While important, experts still need to spend many hours

-image generation pipeline on unlabeled, real-world interference reflection microscopy (IRM) frames of
+generation pipeline on real-world interference reflection microscopy (IRM) frames of in vitro

-However, a notable exception is the recently introduced SAM3 model.
+humans perceive as visually simple.
+However, a notable exception is the recently introduced

-achieves near-perfect and in some cases super-human performance on unseen real data.
+version SAM3Text achieves near-perfect and in some cases super-human performance on unseen,

-This result indicates that fully automated MT segmentation has become feasible when model
+real data.
+This indicates that fully automated MT segmentation has become feasible when method

 SynthMT): We release SynthMT,